-On June 11, 2018, the Company issued 187,562 Series UU Warrants to holders of the outstanding Series MM and NN notes payable as an inducement to convert their notes into common stock (See Note F).
-The Series UU warrants are exercisable at a fixed price of \$2.80 per share, will not be exercisable on December 11, 2018 and expire on June 11, 2020.
-Shares issuable upon the exercise of the warrants are restricted securities unless registered.
-The Company recognized an expense equal to the fair value of the consideration transferred in the transaction in excess of the fair value of consideration issuable under the original conversion terms.
-This expense represents the fair value of the Series UU warrants, which was calculated to be approximately \$291,000 and is included as interest expense on the statement of operations.
+On June 11, 2018, the Company issued 187,562 Series UU Warrants to holders of the outstanding Series MM and NN notes payable as an inducement to convert their notes into common stock (See Note 8).
+The Series UU warrants are exercisable at a fixed price of \$2.80 per share and expire on June 11, 2020.
+The Company recognized an expense equal to the excess of the fair value of the consideration transferred in the transaction over the fair value of consideration issuable under the original conversion terms.
+This expense represents the fair value of the Series UU warrants, which was calculated to be approximately \$291,000 and is included as interest expense on the statement of operations for the year ended September 30, 2018.
 The Series UU warrants qualify for equity treatment in accordance with ASC 815.